Today's Thursday • 8 mins read

 You finally start to see the manipulations you endured, understand that you were merely a source of narcissistic supply, and realize that they have a natural inability to invest in intimacy.

-You see though how this self-centered person faked emotional intimacy, all for a performance to keep you hooked.
-Their charm was a honey trap, their promises empty.
+You see through how this self-centered person faked emotional intimacy.
+It was all a performance to keep you hooked.
+The charm was a honey trap; their promises were empty.

 It can be difficult to accept this harsh truth, but it is critical for breaking free from their toxic influence.